 - If you need to access the money in the near future, a short term deposit may suit you better

-- Check out the best short term deposits on offer by using our Term Deposits comparison engine here.
+- Check out the best short term deposits on offer by using our Term Deposits search engine here.

 Long-term deposits: A long-term deposit is any period from one year up to say five years.